OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 ### Application Vulnerabilities

 As well as the underlying TLS configuration being securely configured, the application also needs to use it in a secure way.
-Some of these points are addressed elsewhere in the WSTG:
+Some of these points are addressed elsewhere in this guide:

 * [Not sending sensitive data over unencrypted channels (WSTG-CRYP-03)](03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md)
 * [Setting the HTTP Strict-Transport-Security header (WSTG-CONF-07)](../02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md)